 VISION: A collaborative and responsive community where pregnant and parenting youth are safe, supported and valued.

 Located in Waterloo Region, Monica Place is a registered non-profit child and youth mental health agency focused on the needs of pregnant and parenting youth and their children.
 Monica Place offers services in two locations, Monica Place Waterloo and Monica Place Cambridge.
-Monica Place’s trauma-informed, holistic programs and services include: Chaplaincy Program, Childminding Program, Circle of Security, Counselling Program, Parent and Child Residential Program, Prenatal Health Program, Prenatal Parenting Program, Prenatal Residential Program, SKILLS Program, Speakers Corner, Transitional Residential Program, Monica Place Cambridge Supportive Housing Program and a fully accredited Section 23 School Program.
+Monica Place offers a variety of trauma-informed, and holistic programs and services.
 Since 1968, Monica Place remains an innovative centre that motivates, educates, nurtures and empowers pregnant or parenting youth to make healthy choices for themselves and their children.

 Monica Place is governed by a volunteer board of directors that provides effective and ethical governance leadership on behalf of its stakeholders’ (persons we support, donors, staff, volunteers, community) interest to ensure that the organization focuses on its purpose and outcomes for persons served, resulting in the organization’s long-term success and viability.

 Monica Place supports the mental health of pregnant or parenting youth and their children who may require some or all of the following:

 The pregnant or parenting youth and their children supported at Monica Place present with a list of high risk factors including but not limited to: